debugtalk/stormer/README.md

 # LocustWrapper
-A wrapper for making locustio more convienient to use.
+A wrapper for making locustio more convenient to use.

 ## usage